ChristopherSchultz/fast-file-count/README.md

 ** Usage **

-$ dircnt dir
+$ dircnt [dir]

 Where 'dir' is the directory you want to scan for files.
+The default dir is "." (current directory).